 In steel erection, completing high-quality welds with as little rework as possible is a critical part of maximizing productivity, along with keeping projects on schedule and within budget.

-On structural jobsites, though fillet and groove welds are both used, fillet welds are the most common.
-The strength required for the application typically determines when a more complicated complete joint penetration weld should be used instead of a fillet weld.
+On structural jobsites, though welders use both fillet and groove welds, fillet welds are the most common.
+The strength required for the application typically determines when operation should use a more complicated complete joint penetration weld instead of a fillet weld.

 Here’s an overview of these two common types of welds on structural jobsites.

 - The most common and easiest type to produce in structural steel field welding.

 - Often used in welded connections with T, lap and corner joint configurations, though it can be found throughout a project.

 - Is generally visually inspected and rarely requires additional quality assurance testing.

 - Widely used on jobsites, but typical applications using fillet welds include shear tabs, cover plates, bracing connections and column bases, as well as seam and stitch welds.